 If you're looking for the best magnetic folding exercise bike, but also like the idea of buying a versatile fitness machine, then the Slim Cycle is one of our top recommendations.
-With an affordable price, easy-to-fold design and 3kg flywheel (instead of a basic belt design), it provides excellent value for money.
+With an affordable price, easy-to-fold design, and built-in resistance bands, it provides excellent value for money.

-The Gold is built with a magnetic resistance (click here for our guide to resistance types) via the small flywheel.
+The Slim Cycle is built with a magnetic resistance (click here for our guide to resistance types) via the small 1.5kg flywheel.
 This provides a quieter and smoother workout than frictional models, and also means the bike doesn't require as much maintenance.

 Aside from the magnetic resistance, the bike comes with a simple monitor showing distance, time, speed and calories burned.
 There are also hand grip pulse sensors on both handlebars.

-Overall, the Roger Black Gold Folding exercise bike is a great option for people who want a piece of gym equipment that's easy to store.
+Overall, the Slim Cycle folding exercise bike is a great option for people who want a versatile piece of gym equipment that's easy to store.
 It's not designed for high intensity workouts, but for smooth steady-state training it provides excellent value for money.

 3. Pro Fitness FEB2000 Folding Exercise Bike

-Another excellent option is the Roger Black Folding Exercise Bike.
+Another excellent option is the Pro Fitness FEB2000 Folding Exercise Bike.
 It's designed to save space and provide durable performance, and comes with a heavier flywheel than most foldable models.
-It's also cheaper than the Roger Black Gold - albeit with a lighter flywheel.
+It's also cheaper than the Slim Cycle - albeit without the extra resistance bands.

-The first thing to note about the Roger Black is that it's a magnetic resistance bike with eight resistance levels.
-This provides a smooth and quiet workout that's perfect for watching TV or listening to the radio.
-It also comes with grip pulse sensors, basic LCD console and an adjustable seat - although it has a maximum user weight of 100kg.
+The first thing to note about the Pro Fitness is that it uses a manual adjustment dial to change the magnetic resistance system.
+Magnetic resistance is smoother and quieter than frictional, but is generally less challenging on cheaper bikes.
+It also comes with grip pulse sensors, basic LCD console, and an adjustable seat - although it has a maximum user weight of 100kg.